Islandora-Collaboration-Group/ISLE/docs/07_appendices/installing-module-with-drush.md

 ## Example: Oral Histories Solution Pack - A Non-Contrib Islandora Module

-According to its README.md file, the *Oral Histories Solution Pack* (https://github.com/Islandora-Labs/islandora_solution_pack_oralhistories) "Provides a content model for Oral Histories and a viewer for displaying timed text content (XML or WebVTT) alongside video and audio files."
+According to its README.md file, the [*Oral Histories Solution Pack*](https://github.com/Islandora-Labs/islandora_solution_pack_oralhistories) "Provides a content model for Oral Histories and a viewer for displaying timed text content (XML or WebVTT) alongside video and audio files."
 The remainder of this guide will demonstrate how to install and enable the *Oral Histories Solution Pack* inside your running Apache container using Git and Drush.

 The full installation instructions for the Oral Histories Solution Pack are relatively complex since there are a number of dependencies, and some necessary Solr configuration in order to be fully functional.
-Please see https://github.com/Islandora-Labs/islandora_solution_pack_oralhistories/blob/7.x/README.md for complete details.
+Please see the [README](https://github.com/Islandora-Labs/islandora_solution_pack_oralhistories/blob/7.x/README.md) for complete details.

 To begin the process of downloading, installing and configuring the Oral History Solution Pack do the following at the terminal inside your container: